kiramclean/blog/site/blog/2020-12-11-how-to-set-up-your-own-nextcloud-instance.md

 ## 7. Set up backups

-### 7.1 Turn on "local" backups
+### 7.1.
+Turn on "local" backups

 - Enable backups for your whole server for a first layer of backups.
 I did this when I was setting up my Linode (there was a checkbox in the "Optional Add-ons" section for it).
 Otherwise there's a "Backups" tab in the admin section where you can turn them on.
 Linode charges $2/months for this.

-### 7.2 Set up "offsite" backups
+### 7.2.
+Set up "offsite" backups

-- Install and set up backblaze
+- Install and set up Backblaze
-  - Make a bucket in backblaze for your backups
+  - Make a bucket in Backblaze for your backups
   - Make an app key with access to your backup bucket
-  - Get the backblaze cli and configure it
+  - Get the Backblaze cli and configure it
     - `sudo apt install python3-pip`
     - `sudo pip3 install b2`
     - `sudo b2 authorize_account <keyID>`